memfault/interrupt/_drafts/2023-05-11-ota-for-embedded-linux-devices.md

-- It should be predictable: systems should be identical (ideally, exact byte-level copies) regardless of whether they are a fresh install or have been updated 10 times in their lifespan;
+- It should be predictable: systems should be identical (ideally, exact byte-level copies) regardless of whether they are a fresh install or have been updated 10 times in their lifespan.
-- It should be reliable: interruptions of network or power should not risk damaging the device,
+- It should be reliable: interruptions of network or power should not risk damaging the device.
-- It should be resilient so it can still update devices even when they are in a non-nominal state
+- It should be resilient so it can still update devices even when they are in a non-nominal state.

+{% include toc.html %}

 As you will see, many components collaborate to update your embedded Linux systems.
 Our goal in this blog post is to walk you through a complete update